nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 # Tool author submission guide

 Thank you for considering your tool for inclusion in the Fisheries Integrated Toolbox (FIT)!
-This guide is designed to assist tool authors with the submission process and accompanies the reviewer checklist.
+This guide is designed to assist tool authors with the submission process.

 Please inform the FIT committee of any necessary clarifications or corrections by opening an [issue](https://github.com/nmfs-ost/FIT-onboard-and-update/issues).

 ## Meeting the checklist requirements

 Review of software for inclusion in the FIT is checklist-based.
-A NOAA internal reviewer will assess your tool for the items on the checklist.
+A NOAA internal reviewer will assess your tool for items on the reviewer checklist.
 The purpose of this process is to offer feedback, enabling you to modify your tool to align with the necessary standards for FIT inclusion.

 The FIT committee recognizes that some checklist items may not be widespread practices within NOAA Fisheries, so this guide is provided as support for implementing new practices.

-Below are more descriptions and guidance on how to meet items on the reviewer checklist.
+Below are descriptions and guidance on how to meet criteria on the reviewer checklist.

 ### Basics

-Everything in the “Basics” section is required.
+Everything in this section is required for inclusion in the FIT.

 #### Confirm the tool is in scope